frappe/erpnext_documentation/user/manual/en/human-resources/employee-separation.md

 You can directly view the separated Employee through the Employee Separation doctype through View > Employee once the form is submitted.

-> Note: Once the Employee Separation form is submitted, the status of the Employee changes from 'Active' to 'Left'.

 ## 4. Related Topics